saeidsoheily/machine-learning/README.md

-Examples, codes and experiments around machine learning algorithms (by language) that are widely used within the data science community.
+Example codes and experiments around machine learning algorithms (by language) that are widely used within the data science community.